An Improved Subquadratic Bound for Online Bisection: Final Remarks

-\section{Final remarks}
+\section{Final Remarks}

-In this paper, we provided the first algorithm for online bisection problem with the competitive ratio of $o(n^2)$.
-Extending the result to a more general setting of online balanced graph partitioning is an intriguing open problem.
-We note that our algorithm \ICB has non-polynomial running time; we conjecture that without resource augmentation, achieving subquadratic competitive ratio in polynomial time is not possible.
+In this paper, we provided the first algorithm for the online bisection problem with the competitive ratio of $o(n^2)$.
+Extending the result to a more general setting of online balanced graph partitioning (i.e., multiple-cluster case) is an intriguing open problem.
+We note that our algorithm \ICB has non-polynomial running time; we conjecture that without resource augmentation, achieving a subquadratic competitive ratio in polynomial time is not possible.